-To mark the U.S. premiere of Lighten Up! – a traveling exhibition originally shown at the EPFL Pavilions in Lausanne, Switzerland that explores circadian rhythms through artistic and scientific lenses – Swissnex, in collaboration with the MIT Museum, is holding a one-day interdisciplinary symposium, bringing together artists, scientists, and the wider community to explore themes of light, rhythm, time, sleep, and perception.
+To mark the U.S. premiere of Lighten Up! – a traveling exhibition originally shown at the EPFL Pavilions in Lausanne, Switzerland that explores biological rhythms through artistic and scientific lenses – Swissnex, in collaboration with the MIT Museum, is holding a one-day interdisciplinary symposium, bringing together artists, scientists, and the wider community to explore themes of light, rhythm, time, sleep, and perception.

 Framed by the metaphor of a prism – breaking light into its constituent colors – the day is structured into thematic segments that pair artists and scientists in dialogue, performance, or experiment.
 The prism can refract light into a spectrum, symbolizing how one event, idea or reality can be seen in multiple ways, depending on the angle or context.
 Like a rainbow appearing out of storm and light, multiplicity reveals itself in layers of color – each hue a different voice, a different view.

 Departing from the classical symposium format, the event will be enriched with artistic interventions that shift the sensory and conceptual register throughout the day, along with slow lighting transitions, rhythm-based exercises, dreamwriting stations, and guided moments of reflection.
-These elements invite participants to not only talk about circadian rhythms, but to inhabit them.
+These elements invite participants to not only talk about biological rhythms, but to inhabit them.

 Program